TacticalMetaphysics/Lisien/lisien/design.rst

  Requirements
 **************

-Lisien needs a standard data structure for every game world and every game rule.
-As this is impossible to do for *all* cases, it assumes that game worlds are directed graphs, and game rules are made from snippets of Python code that operate on those graphs.
+Lisien assumes that game worlds are directed graphs, and game rules are collected snippets of Python code that operate on those graphs.

 The world model needs to be streamed in and out of memory as the user travels through time.
 Each change to the model needs to be indexed monotonically--only one change can happen at a time, and they all occur in order (within their branch).
-This is so that it's easy to identify what to load and unload, as well as to associate changes with the rule that caused them, for the benefit of debugging tools like ELiDE's rule stepper.
+This is so it's easy to identify what to load and unload, as well as associate changes with the rule that caused them, for the benefit of debugging tools like Elide's rule stepper.

-To support use from other processes, potentially in other engines or on other computers, Lisien needs to report changes to its world as a result of time travel.
-This includes the most mundane form of time travel, of playing the game at normal speed.
+To support use from other processes--potentially in other engines, or on other computers--Lisien needs to report changes to its world as a result of time travel.
+This includes the most mundane form of time travel: playing the game at normal speed.

 *********************